pedrobrazao/zf2-skeleton/README.md

 MVC layer and module systems.
 This application is meant to be used as a starting point for any web based application.

+It also includes Doctrine 2 and Bootstrap 3 SASS version ready to customize.

 Installation
 ------------